Jeff Gillan

-Jeffrey Scott Gillan (born June 1, 1957) is an American journalist and TV news anchor.
+Jeffrey Scott Gillan (born June 1, 1957) is a retired American journalist and regional television news anchor.

 Education

 Gillan attended college in Washington, D.C., receiving his undergraduate degree from Georgetown University and his master's degree in journalism and public affairs from American University.

 Career

-Gillan worked for eight years as an anchor and the managing editor at the cable channel Las Vegas One and KLAS-TV before joining KVBC-TV in November 2009 as its assistant news director.
+Gillan worked for eight years as an anchor and the managing editor at the cable channel Las Vegas One and KLAS-TV (Channel 8) before joining KSNV-TV (Channel 3) in November 2009 as its assistant news director.
 He left a TV anchor job at WKOW in Madison, Wisconsin, after 11 years to take the Las Vegas One position.

+In 2022, after 13 years as managing director and anchor at KSNV, Gillan retired, having worked for over 30 years in the broadcast news industry.
+Several Nevada dignitaries were part of his retirement announcement broadcast on KSNV, including former governor of Nevada, Steve Sisolak and former mayor of Las Vegas, Carolyn Goodman, among others.